libis/dataverse_api/README.md

 ## Usage

-This gem wraps the Dataverse.org API in a set of Ruby classes.
-You can use the classes to perform the API calls and process the result on the Ruby objects.
-It builds upon the rest-client gem to perform the low-level REST API calls.

 In order to configure the API calls, you need to define at least two environment variables:

  - API_URL: the full url of the Dataverse repository you want to access.
 This URL should be give up to and including the '/api' path.
 Optionally, a version portion can be added to the path.